 David is a great example of lots of things.
 Sometimes it’s how not to do things.
 Others, it’s how to do them.
 That is the case here.

 David is in exile because his son Absalom seeks his life.
 I couldn’t imagine what it is like to be hunted down by someone who is your own son.

 But it was before this moment that David and his servants were blessed with refreshment on their journey.
 It was also there they met Shimei.
-Shimei was of the house of Sail and cursed David.
+Shimei was of the house of Saul and cursed David.
 In reality, he wanted to kill David.

 I neglected to post the entire passage for a purpose.
 I want you to discover that is there.
 Especially in how David extends mercy to one who would kill him.

 Here, we find Shimei traveling with David.
 He is pitching a fit, making a show and even hurling stones at David.
 David doesn’t let it hinder his journey.